 Payment networks explained

 There are many things in life we take for granted.
-The ability to have a parcel shipped to our doorstep within a day, for example; or how we can use a small, rectangular piece of plastic to pay, online and without requiring cash, for goods and services.
+The ability to have a parcel shipped to our doorstep within a day, for example.
+Or how we can enter some numbers on a website to pay for goods and services.

-Yet while these luxuries of modern life appear instant and hassle-free, the reality is that, behind the scenes, they require large networks of people and companies working – round the clock and in tandem – to achieve such seemingly effortless results.
-For our mail, we rely on the postal service.
-For our purchases, though, we rely on something called a payment network.
+Yet while these luxuries of modern life appear instant and hassle-free, the reality is that, behind the scenes, they require large networks of people and companies working in tandem, round the clock, to achieve such seemingly effortless results.

 As a term, payment network is a slippery concept.
-It can, after all, refer to both the organizations – like Visa and Mastercard – that enable online payments to take place; as well as the technical infrastructure that underpins all cashless transactions.
+It can refer to both the organizations – like Visa and Mastercard – that enable online payments to take place, as well as the technical infrastructure that underpins all cashless transactions.

-That’s why below, we’re defining what payment networks are (with examples), and how they work in the context of a credit card transaction.
-We’ll cover the four different categories of payment network and discuss the world’s biggest – then explore how you can discover payment networks with Checkout.com.
+That’s why below, we’re defining what payment networks are (with examples), and how they work in the context of a card transaction.
+We’ll cover the four different categories of payment networks and discuss the world’s biggest, then explore how you can discover payment networks with Checkout.com.

 What are payment networks?